G-1592/Neurogram/README.md

   The MRI data is not included in this repository.

-  Users must obtain the BraTS dataset from the official source and place all the files in the directory named "MRI Scans".
+  Users must obtain the BraTS 2023 Adult Glioma (BraTS-GLI) dataset from the official source and place the required files in the **MRI Scans** directory.

-# - Users must acknowledge and cite the BraTS dataset according to the dataset's citation requirements.
+ **Important:** *Users must acknowledge and cite the BraTS dataset according to the dataset's citation requirements.*

 4. ### Running the system
    Once the libraries and model files are installed: